SelimSalihovic/pikpay-php/README.md

 ```

 ## Usage
 To use the package first grab your credentials from your PikPay account.
-You will need your **Authenticity Token** and **Key** (which will just have the value of the company name).
-The Authenticity Token and the Key are referenced as API KEY and SECRET KEY in the package.
+You will need your **Authenticity Token** (API_KEY) and **Key** (SECRET_KEY).
 Before any request, an instance of Gateway has to be constructed.
 ``` php
 $gateway = new Gateway(getenv('ENDPOINT'), getenv('API_KEY'), getenv('SECRET_KEY'));
 ```
 For each Request, a data array is needed.
-See the [PikPay Docs](https://ipgtest.pikpay.ba/hr/documentation/direct "PikPay Docs") to see which values need to be included for which request.  **Note: you do not need to include the 'digest' parameter as it is calculated for you on each request based on the data array**.
+See the [PikPay Docs](https://ipgtest.pikpay.ba/hr/documentation/direct "PikPay Docs") to see which values need to be included for which request.  **Note**: you do not need to include the 'digest' parameter as it is calculated for you on each request based on the data array.

 Here is an example of a valid data array.
 ``` php